raspberrypilearning/santa-detector/en/step_6.md

     - Show your sprite
 	- Set it's size to fill the screen
 	- Play a loud noise
+	- Wait for the duration of the sound
 	- Reduce it's size back to normal
   - If it isn't:
     - Hide the sprite